tomkaith13/Wolfe/Wolfie Engine/README.md

 Prequisites:
 glfw, and glew dynlib are built using cmake and make and added to the appropriate paths mentioned in the xcodeproj files.
+(For e.g, this project has all its library and header file in /usr/local/include)

 User also needs to manually add glm headers to the search path.